priyashaDuvedi/patient_tracker_analysis/README.txt

 		->Bill Tab will guide to Bill page initially fetching all records.

-		->Clicking on the logo of the webpage, i.e., ‘PatientX’ will always lead back to the same Home Page no matter which tab we are using currently.
+		->Clicking on the logo of the webpage, i.e., â€˜PatientXâ€™ will always lead back to the same Home Page no matter which tab we are using currently.

 		->Clicking on the Logout button will lead us back to the same Login/Registration page for the Admin.